bolt-observer/agent/README.md

 ## Filtering on agent side

-You can limit what channnels are reported using `--filter` option.
+You can limit what channnels are reported using `--channels-whitelist` option.
 It specifies a path of a local file to be used as a whitelist of what channels to report.
-`--filter` implies `--private` (and specifying both is a mistake).
+`--channels-whitelist` implies `--private` (and specifying both is a mistake).
 The format of the file is simple:

 ```
 # Comments start with a # character
-# You can list pubkeys ala
+# You can list pubkeys for example:
 0288037d3f0bdcfb240402b43b80cdc32e41528b3e2ebe05884aff507d71fca71a # bolt.observer
 # which means any channel where peer pubkey is this
-# or you can specify a specific short channel id ala
+# or you can specify a specific short channel id e.g.,
 759930760125546497
 # too, invalid lines like
 whatever